VMFA-121: Global War on Terror and beyond

-F-35B Lightning II Joint Strike Fighter era
+F-35B Lightning II Joint Strike Fighter Era

 On 28 September 2012, LtCol.
 Jeff Scott took command of the Green Knights from LtCol.
 Michael Waterman, marking the end of the F/A-18D Hornet's tenure in VMFA(AW)-121 and ushering in the fifth-generation stealth fighter era.
 This change of command officially moved the squadron from MAG-11 at MCAS Miramar to MAG-13 at MCAS Yuma.
 On 20 November, VMFA(AW)-121 was officially redesignated VMFA-121, accepting delivery of the first three F-35B aircraft becoming the first operational F-35B squadron in the Marine Corps Operating Forces and the first operational F-35 squadron in any service.

 On 9 January 2017, VMFA-121 permanently departed Marine Corps Air Station Yuma, Arizona transferring to Marine Corps Air Station Iwakuni, Japan.

 On 18 January 2017, VMFA-121 arrived at MCAS Iwakuni, Japan as the first forward deployed permanent F-35B squadron.

 On 24 April 2018, an F-35B belonging to the squadron made an emergency landing at Fukuoka airport.

 On 29 September 2020, an F-35B crashed in California after having a midair collision with a KC-130 from VMGR-152.

-On 25 March 2025, an F-35B made an emergency landing at Kochi airport in Kochi, Japan.
+On 25 March 2025, an F-35B made an emergency landing at Kōchi Airport in Kōchi, Japan.

+VMFA-121 is reportedly one of the embarked squadron onboard the on its deployment to the Middle East during the 2026 Iran war.